IamdLite/Positive-Hack-Bootcamp-2025/README.md

 ![Positive Hack Bootcamp Banner](assets/Group_505.svg)

-Welcome to the **Positive Hack Bootcamp** repository!
-This repository documents the comprehensive curriculum of the Positive Hack Bootcamp, a transformative program designed to empower participants with practical white hat hacking skills through hands-on classes and labs.
-The bootcamp focuses on white hat hacking and industry-grade technics, tactics and procedures.
+Welcome to the **Positive Hack 2025 Bootcamp** repository!
+In this repository, I curate all you need to know about the comprehensive curriculum of the Positive Hack Bootcamp (White Hat Hacker Professional by CyberED), a walkthrough of all the labs and my preparation notes and tips to pass the [CEWH Certification](https://labs.cyber-ed.ru/certification/CEWH).
+The CEWH certification is the Russian Ethical Hacking entry-level certification that confirms the knowledge of basic penetration testing, offensive secuirty, and adherence to the White Hackers Code of Ethics.
+I will also include resources, useful materials, report templates, and more to get you started.
+Fork the repository (an add a star) if you find it usefull.
 ---

 ## Table of Contents